John R. Lynch: Career

 Lynch's leadership abilities were quickly recognized in Natchez, and he gained post-war political opportunities.
 He became active in the Republican Party by the age of 20.
 Although too young to participate as a delegate, he attended the state's constitutional convention of 1867, studying its developments closely.
 The first proposed constitution was defeated, largely because it required the temporary disenfranchisement of former Confederates, an unpopular proposal.

 In April 1869 at the age of 22, Lynch was appointed by the military governor, Adelbert Ames, as a Justice of the Peace in Natchez.
 Later that year Lynch was elected as a Republican to the Mississippi State House.
 He was re-elected, serving until 1873.
 In his last term, January 1872 he was elected as Speaker of the Mississippi House, the first African American to achieve that position.
+His bid for Speaker was contentious, and it was only after Senator James Alcorn convinced some white Republicans to support him that Lynch secured the position.
+Despite this, W.E.B.
+Du Bois records in Black Reconstruction in America that Lynch was "presented with a gold watch and chain" at the end of the session and thanked for "his dignity, impartiality, and courtesy as a presiding officer" by a prominent Democratic representative.

 At the age of 26 in 1872, Lynch was elected as the youngest member of the US Congress from Mississippi's 6th congressional district, as part of the first generation of African-American Congressmen.
 (This district was created by the state legislature in 1870.)
 He was the only African American elected from Mississippi for a century.

 In 1874 Lynch was the only Republican in the Mississippi House delegation to be elected in the face of a Democratic campaign against Republicans and blacks.
 Elections in the state were increasingly accompanied by violence and fraud as Democrats worked to regain political power.
 In 1874, the White League, a white paramilitary group active on behalf of the Democratic Party, had worked openly to intimidate and suppress black voting, assassinating blacks and running Republican officers out of town.
 In 1875 Democrats dominated the House of Representatives for the first time since the Civil War.

 Lynch introduced many bills and argued on their behalf.
 Perhaps his greatest effort was in the long debate supporting the Civil Rights Act of 1875 to ban discrimination in public accommodations.
 He was one of seven African-American Congressmen present, who all testified in 1874 as to personal and known experience of the effects of discrimination in this area.

 Maintaining that the legislation would not force blacks and whites to mix socially, as southern Democrats feared, Lynch said, "It is not social rights that we desire.
 We have enough of that already.
 What we ask for is protection in the enjoyment of public rights—rights that are or should be accorded to every citizen alike.